ARE YOU GETTING ALL OF THE PROPERTY TAX RELIEF TO WHICH YOU ARE ENTITLED?

 - Homestead Improvement Exemption: If an improvement or addition is made to the home, the assessment increase due to the alteration is kept off the tax rolls for four years.
 There is a maximum of $25,000 of assessed value which can be kept off the tax rolls for that period.

-- Disabled and Veterans Exemptions : There are various exemptions available for Veterans, Veterans who are returning from active duty in an armed conflict, and disabled persons.
+- Disabled and Veterans Exemptions : There are various exemptions available for disabled veterans, veterans who are returning from active duty in an armed conflict, and disabled persons.
 Our office can assist with the filings of these exemptions.